-Part 2: Physical Assessment
+Part 2: Post-Installation Physical Inspection

 Once you have constructed or installed your new play area, our L3 Certified RPII Play Inspector will visit and assess your play area for compliance to NZS5828:2015.
 Consideration within the inspection is given to structural stability, non-compliance due to body entrapment's, falling spaces, impact areas, freespace, materials and finishes.
 The inspection also includes product quality control, construction workmanship and general hazards assessed to NZS5828:2015 Standard.
 A comprehensive digital report document is issued.